 Few Australian artists have broken into the European and American art markets.
 One of those few masters is Sidney Nolan who is most well-known for his prolific series depicting notorious Aussie outlaw Ned Kelly.

 An interesting personal life with a career kicking off during the tumultuous 1940s lent to an incredible career as an artist.
-Let’s dive deeper into Nolan’s life and work with these five fascinating facts about the Australian icon.

 As a young man from the working-class suburb of Carlton in Melbourne, Nolan was the eldest son who left school at 14.
 He studied at technical colleges in design and crafts before starting work at Fayrefield Hats in 1933.